orizens/orizens.com/src/pages/blog/2016-01-22-migrating-a-component-to-angular-2-from-angular-1-x-es2015.md

 ## Final Thoughts

 My overall experience is quite good.
-This &#8220;small" migration process went well enough - and still - a lot of work and exploration is left to complete the full Echoes app.
+This "small" migration process went well enough - and still - a lot of work and exploration is left to complete the full Echoes app.

 You can overview <a href="http://github.com/orizens/echoes-ng2" target="_blank">the complete code on github</a> - you can watch <a href="http://github.com/orizens/echoes-ng2/issues" target="_blank">the issues for any progress</a> on a specific component, service or other.
 As I stated in the beginning of this article, I intend to write a series of articles about the migration process of Echoes Player from AngularJS to Angular (+2).